-If you think your license has been suspended, but you’re not entirely sure, the best way to find out if your license has been suspended in California is to go straight to the source – the California Department of Motor Vehicles.
-You’ll need to request a copy of your driver record.
+If you think your license is suspended, but you’re not entirely sure, the best way to find out if your license has been suspended in California is to go straight to the source – the California Department of Motor Vehicles (DMV).
+You’ll need to request a copy of your driver’s record.

 There are three ways to do that:

 - By mail by completing a Request for Your Own Driver License Identification Card or Vehicle/Vessel Registration Information Record (INF 1125) form ($5 fee).